API

 Large Responses (302 Status Code)

 The result payload size may not exceed 5GB.
-If your payload exceeds 5MB, i.e. 5MB < result size < 5GB , you will receive a reference in the response to download the payload.
+If your payload exceeds 5MB, i.e. 5MB < result size < 5GB, you will receive a reference in the response to download the payload.

 When using the pexec invocation API, either during the initial invocation API call or when polling (GET /v2/nvcf/pexec/status/{requestId}), this will be indicated by a response with the HTTP 302 status code.
 The Location response header will contain the fully-qualified endpoint, there will be no response body.

 Your client should be configured to make a new HTTP request to the URL given in the Location response header.
-The new HTTP request must include Authorization request header.
+The new HTTP request must include an Authorization request header.

 The result retrieval URL’s Time-To-Live (TTL) is 24 hours.
 To read more about assets, refer to the Assets API and the asset flow example.